-This notice provides a brief summary description of the Illinois Life and Health 1nsurance Guaranty Association ("the Association") and the protection it provides for policyholders.
-This safety net was created under Illinois law that determines who and what is covered and the amounts of coverage.
+This notice provides a brief summary description of the Illinois Life and Health Insurance Guaranty Association ("the Association") and the protection it provides for policyholders.
+This safety net was created under Illinois law which determines who and what is covered and the amounts of coverage.

-The Association was established to provide protection in the unlikely event that your member life, annuity or health insurance company becomes financially unable to meet its obligations and is placed into Receivership by the Insurance Department of the state in which the company is domiciled.
-If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Illinois law, with funding from assessments paid by other insurance companies.
+The Association was established to provide protection in the unlikely event that your member life, annuity, health maintenance organization or health insurance company becomes financially unable to meet its obligations and is placed into Receivership by the Insurance Department of the state in which the company is domiciled.
+If this should happen, the Association will typically arrange to continue coverage, pay claims, or otherwise provide protection in accordance with Illinois law, with funding from assessments paid by other insurance companies and health maintenance organizations.

-The basic protections provided by the Association per insolvency are:
+The basic protections provided by the Association per insured in each insolvency are:

 - Life Insurance

-- o \$300,000 in death benefits
+- o \$300,000 for death benefits

-- \$100,000 in cash surrender or withdrawal values
+- o \$100,000 for cash surrender or withdrawal values

 - Health Insurance

-- \$500,000 in hospital, medical and surgical insurance benefits
+- o \$500,000 for health benefit plans\

-- \$300,000 in disability insurance benefits
+- o \$300,000 for disability insurance benefits

-- o \$300,000 in long-term care insurance benefits
+- o \$300,000 for long-term care insurance benefits

-- o \$100,000 in other types of health insurance benefits
+- o \$100,000 for other types of health insurance benefits

 - Annuities

-- \$250,000 in withdrawal and cash values
+- o \$250,000 for withdrawal and cash values

-The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000, except special rules apply to hospital, medical and surgical insurance benefits for which the maximum amount of protection is \$500,000.
+\The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000, except special rules apply with regard to health benefit plan benefits for which the maximum amount of protection is \$500,000.